 1 in 15 homes across the country test positive for high levels of Radon, an invisible, odorless gas that causes lung cancer.

 Radon is a gas emitted from the ground naturally.
 The problem occurs when that gas begins to concentrate in joints in the wall, basement floors, foundations and other openings.
 This can lead to dangerously high levels.

 Unfortunately, exposure to this sneaky gas can lead to lung cancer.
 In fact, Radon is the 2nd leading cause of lung cancer, responsible for 21,000 deaths annually in the US.

 If your home falls victim to this naturally occurring, yet harmful gas, here is what you can do.

 1) Confirm There Is A Problem

 Levels of radon do fluctuate in your home, so most experts recommend testing at least twice before starting any work on your home.
 Many companies that manufacture indoor air quality products advocate continuous monitoring of Radon.

 2) Hire A Professional

-Because some home’s Radon problems are so bad a radon mitigation might be need to be installed.
+Because some home’s Radon problems are so bad, a radon mitigation might need to be installed.
 That’s why the EPA recommends you pass on the DIY project and hire a qualified radon mitigation contractor to fix your home.